NetApp/harvest/conf/README.md

 sensor_value{datacenter="WDRF",cluster="shopfloor",node="shopfloor-02",sensor="PSU1 InPwr Monitor",type="unknown",threshold_state="normal",unit="mW"} 132000
 ```

-## Template Selection Algorithm

-Harvest uses closest-matching algorithm to select templates to be used for a poller.
-The closest-matching algorithm means the same template will be used between multiple versions of ONTAP.
-Let's say, we are trying to find `lun.yaml` for `Zapi` collector for a cdot cluster.
-Harvest will try to determine the closest ONTAP version directory inside conf/zapi/cdot/, returning the first that matches.
-A few examples are as follows.

-1. ONTAP version: 9.8.1 and template directories 9.8.0, 9.8.1, 9.9.0, 10.10.10.
-Harvest will select directory 9.8.1
-2. ONTAP version: 9.7.1 and template directories 9.8.0, 9.8.1, 9.9.0, 10.10.10.
-Harvest will select directory 9.8.0
-3. ONTAP version: 9.9.2 and template directories 9.8.0, 9.8.1, 9.9.0, 10.10.10.
-Harvest will select directory 9.9.0
-4. ONTAP version: 9.9.2 and template directories 9.8.0, 9.8.1, 9.9.0, 10.10.10.
-Harvest will select directory 11.11.11
+## Harvest Versioned Templates

+Harvest ships with a set of versioned templates tailored for specific versions of ONTAP.
+At runtime, Harvest uses a BestFit heuristic to pick the most appropriate template.
+The BestFit heuristic compares the list of Harvest templates with the ONTAP version and selects the best match.
+There are versioned templates for the Zapi collector and a different set for the REST collector.
+Here's how it works, assume Harvest has these templated versions:

+- 9.6.0
+- 9.6.1
+- 9.8.0
+- 9.9.0
+- 9.10.1

+if you are monitoring a cluster at these versions, Harvest will select the indicated template:

+- ONTAP version 9.4.1, Harvest will select the templates for 9.6.0
+- ONTAP version 9.6.0, Harvest will select the templates for 9.6.0
+- ONTAP version 9.7.X, Harvest will select the templates for 9.6.1
-5. ONTAP version: 9.10.2 and template directories 9.8.0, 9.8.1, 9.9.0, 9.10.1.
-Harvest will select directory 9.10.1
+- ONTAP version  9.12, Harvest will select the templates for 9.10.1